Iñigo Idiakez

-Iñigo Idiakez Barkaiztegi (born 8 November 1973) is a Spanish former footballer who played as a midfielder or forward, and is a manager.
+Iñigo Idiakez Barkaiztegi (born 8 November 1973) is a Spanish former professional footballer who played as an attacking midfielder or a forward.
+He is currently a manager.

-Beginning his career at Real Sociedad, he appeared in 254 official matches during his tenure while competing in ten La Liga seasons (36 goals scored).
-In his homeland, he also represented Segunda División clubs Oviedo and Rayo Vallecano.
-He moved to England in 2004 at the age of 30, where he represented Championship teams Derby County, Southampton and Queens Park Rangers, retiring in 2008; he played for Spain at under-21 and under-23 levels.
+Beginning his career at Real Sociedad, he appeared in 254 official matches during his tenure over ten La Liga seasons (36 goals scored); in his homeland, he also represented Segunda División clubs Oviedo and Rayo Vallecano.
+He moved to England in 2004 at the age of 30, where he represented Championship teams Derby County, Southampton and Queens Park Rangers, retiring in 2008.

-Idiakez went into coaching in 2009, working at amateur level in Spain before signing with Apollon Limassol from Cyprus as assistant manager.
-He moved back to England in 2013, taking up a youth coaching position at Leicester City.
-He joined Derby County as first-team coach in 2016, before being appointed at Luton Town.
+Idiakez played for Spain at under-21 and under-23 levels.
+He went into management in 2009, working in the lower leagues in Spain and also holding coaching positions at Leicester City, Derby County, Luton Town and Aston Villa.